On this page

 Some projects are beginning in 2016, and all projects will be finished by December 2018.

-The first 52 schools to receive upgrades were announced in September 2016.
+The first 52 schools to appoint architects and commence planning studies were announced in September 2016.

 A range of asset-related data was extracted from the Asset Master Planning tool which was used to determine which schools were selected for the program.

 This data included the type of school, school enrolment information and enrolment trends, current capacity, historical maintenance, recent infrastructure improvements and demographic projections.

 Based on the criteria used, DECD are providing access to improved STEM facilities to over 75,000 students which is over 45% of the student population in public schools.

 There is a weighting towards secondary schools as DECD is aiming to ensure the majority of secondary students access contemporary STEM facilities.

 The following enrolment minimums were considered as part of the criteria in conjunction with the above mentioned data sets:

 - Secondary, metropolitan/Greater Adelaide – minimum 500 enrolment